Pittsburgh PA: Who’s Making Movies Today?

 According to one Yelper, Marne O, “When I was looking to buy a house, I turned to Brookline because I knew they had a great coffee shop and a taco stand.”

-The coffee shop was Cannon Coffee (now closed) that was famous for its locally roasted coffee and Open Mic Wednesday Nights.
+The coffee shop Cannon Coffee (now closed) was famous for its locally roasted coffee and Open Mic Wednesday Nights.

 The Taco Stand remains right outside Las Palmas Mexican Grocery Store – and the tacos are so good, there are lines down the street all year.